LK00100100/four-map-solver/README.md

 # four-map-solver

-**work in progress**

 Solves the 4-color-map on MobaXterm. https://en.wikipedia.org/wiki/Four_color_theorem

+If the game is running on the screen, this script will click in a solution.

-Reads an image of the game and outputs the solution image of the game.
+Also, reads an image of the game and outputs the solution image of the game.

 Also, reads a text file of a certain format) and outputs the solution

-# Running
+# Build and running

 Uses python 3.7, virtualenv